 Government regulatory practices such as logging, filtering or blocking online content, and denying internet access have been introduced by authoritarian regimes; however, liberal democracies and supra-national authorities are also drifting towards regulation of the internet and social media platforms.
 In a corporate perspective regulatory initiatives such as GDPR do present a number of challenges.

 In current developments of digital market economics this gap appears to represent growing contention between state hierarchy vs. market anarchy, leaving innovations in digital performance relatively unregulated.
 In the relations between state and market, compliance and industrial standards of quality management appear to become key components in legislative and regulatory efforts to define political responsibility and shared accountability in public-private partnerships (Matz, 2011a).

-Shared public-private responsibilities in the evolving digital market economy are conditioned by neo-liberal policies introducing private ownership into societal core functions, and creating diversification of roles and responsibilities.
-Labelling this fragmentation of roles and responsibilities as “privatisation” does not fully reflect the nuances and complexities of contemporary challenges to governance and corporate strategic management in which infrastructural societal core functions are partially delegated or shared on a case-by-case basis without resemblance to full transfer of property related ownership and responsibilities typically found within the traditional concept of industrial privatisation (Bailes, 2006).
+Shared public-private responsibilities in the evolving digital market economy are conditioned by Neo-liberal policies introducing private ownership into societal core functions, and creating diversification of roles and responsibilities.
+Labeling this fragmentation of roles and responsibilities as “privatization” does not fully reflect the nuances and complexities of contemporary challenges to governance and corporate strategic management in which infrastructural societal core functions are partially delegated or shared on a case-by-case basis without resemblance to full transfer of property related ownership and responsibilities typically found within the traditional concept of industrial privatization (Bailes, 2006).